joey57/insta-clone/README.md

 # insta-clone

 ## Description
-Instaclone is a Django web application that emulates the basic functionalities of the Instagram application like posting a picture, liking and commenting on it, sharing the image, following and unfollowing a user account, and updating a user profile.
+insta-clone is a Django web application that emulates the basic functionalities of the Instagram application such as posting a picture, commenting on it, following and unfollowing a user account, and updating a user profile.

 ## User Stories
 - Sign up to the application.
 - sign in to the application to start using.
 - Upload my pictures to the application
 - see my profile and all the posts
+- follow other users.
-- follow other users
+- comment on other users posts.

 ## Live site